 Beach driving is open – drive with care!
-The Worimi Conservation Lands is currently open for beach driving, however drivers are advised to exercise caution as the beach front is still recovering from large swell,high tides of the past weekend Look out for soft sand,erosion,wash outs and drop offs Do not attempt to traverse the beach…Details
+The Worimi Conservation Lands is currently open for beach driving, however drivers are advised to exercise caution as the beach front and entrances are still recovering from large swell, high tides, flooding and storm conditions of the past week.
+Look out for soft sand,erosion,wash outs and drop offs…Details

 Surprise your sweetheart with a romantic sunset beach picnic or a night out under the stars at the Worimi Conservation Lands this Valentine’s Day!
 With the spectacular Worimi Conservation Lands as your backdrop. . . you’re sure to impress.